Call for Session Proposals

 3. Moderate the session.
 The introduction period is not considered a formal talk, you do not have to submit an abstract for it.

-We reserve the right to cancel a session if an organizer is not able to adhere to the prescribed deadlines.
+We reserve the right to cancel a session if an organizer is not able to adhere to the prescribed guidelines and deadlines.

 Please follow all instructions carefully.